Working with Us

 About You

-To be considered as a Volunteer Support & Engagement Officer, you will need:
+To be considered as a Caretaker, you will need:

-- The ability to work flexibly and collaboratively within a team
+- The ability to work occasional overtime, weekend shifts and out-of-hours callouts

 Webrecruit and the North York Moors National Park Authority are equal opportunities employers, value diversity and are strongly committed to providing equal employment opportunities for all employees and all applicants for employment.
 Equal opportunities are the only acceptable way to conduct business and we believe that the more inclusive our environments are, the better our work will be.

-So, if you want to become a Volunteer Support & Engagement Officer, please apply via the button shown.
+So, if you want to join us as a Caretaker, please apply via the button shown.
 This vacancy is being advertised by Webrecruit.
 The services advertised by Webrecruit are those of an Employment Agency.

 Function